FairFlow by KyberSwap – Where LPs get back arbitrage value.

 How Does FairFlow Perform Compared To Traditional Pools?
 A Data Comparison

 The KyberSwap team conducted multiple experiments to evaluate the effectiveness of FairFlow.
-In this case, we will give LPs the example of ETH-cbBTC Fee Tier 0.05% pool on Base.
+In this case, we will give LPs the example of ETH/cbBTC 0.05% pool on Base.

 The results show that Uniswap v4 FairFlow consistently delivers a higher APR for LPs compared to a standard Uniswap v4 pool across most timeframes.
 After 189 hours of experiment, Uniswap v4 FairFlow 0.05% pool delivered an APR of nearly 21%, while the standard pool only reached 16%.